AlexWHughes/Kublet_TeamworkProjects/README.md

-Here's a sample GitHub description for your ESP32-based project:

----

 # Kublet: ESP32-Based Task Display for Teamwork Projects

 Kublet is an ESP32-based IoT device designed to display task information from Teamwork Projects in real-time.
 This project leverages an ESP32 microcontroller, an LCD screen, and various libraries to fetch, filter, and present tasks assigned to a specific user.
 It's a handy tool for keeping track of your tasks without needing to check your phone or computer constantly.